mayadata-io/specs/maya/spec-2-creating-maya.md

 - Earlier we played with creation of a etcd cluster.
 - Now its time to use the etcd cluster.
   - i.e. Ability to make use of etcd cluster for persisting configuration data
+- This is now the basic building block of creating maya.

 > NOTE: **The details mentioned here are applicable to when this spec was introduced.
 If there are any changes to the overal plan (*which obviously will*), there should be